subsquid/docs/docs/migrate/migrate-subgraph.md

 There are some known limitations:
 - Many-to-Many entity relations should be [modeled explicitly](/store/postgres/schema-file/entity-relations/#many-to-many-relations) as two many-to-one relations

-On top of the features provided by subgraphs, the Squid SDK and the Aquarium cloud service offers extra flexibility in developing tailored APIs and ETLs for on-chain data:
+On top of the features provided by subgraphs, Squid SDK and Subsquid Cloud offer extra flexibility in developing tailored APIs and ETLs for on-chain data:

 - Full control over the target database (Postgres), including custom migrations and ad-hoc queries in the handler
 - Custom target databases and data formats (e.g. CSV)